-In addition to managing autoimmune and chronic conditions, Kaite has a particular interest in anti-againg and preventative medicine.
-She has been trained in thyroid managament and bio-identical hormone replacement for both men and women with an emphasis in hormone pellet insertions.
-Katie is skilled in the asthetic industry as well and has been trained in facial injections using Platelet Rich Plasma (PRP) and stem cells.
+In addition to managing autoimmune and chronic conditions, Katie has a particular interest in anti-againg and preventative medicine.
+She has been trained in thyroid management and bio-identical hormone replacement for both men and women with an emphasis in hormone pellet insertions.
+Katie is skilled in the aesthetic industry as well and has been trained in facial injections using Platelet Rich Plasma (PRP) and stem cells.

-Starting her career in the medical arena over 15 years ago as an Emergency Medical Technician in Ouray, CO Tamra went on to broaden her professional career as a Registered Nurse in beautiful Western Colorado.
+Starting her career in the medical arena as an Emergency Medical Technician in Ouray, CO Tamra went on to broaden her professional career as a Registered Nurse in beautiful Western Colorado.
 Graduating from Mesa University, she holds degrees in both Fine Arts and Nursing, a testament to her ongoing thirst for balance between academia and creative expression.

-Tamra specializes in IV therapy, Low-Dose Allergy and Immunotherapy, and offers educational guidance to support patients through their healthcare journeys.
-Tamra is also the current study coordinator for our participation the NIH funded “Trial to Assess Chelation Therapy 2”.
+Tamra specializes in IV therapy and offers educational guidance to support patients through their healthcare journeys.

 Our medical assistants undergo an extensive training program that includes a comprehensive checklist of competency.
 Under the direct oversight of Dr Rollins and a team of experienced nurses, they have had exceptional one-on-one training and are proficient at the daily tasks of managing the flow of patient labs, prescriptions and phone calls, as well as the lab and treatment services including blood draws, skin testing for allergies, and administration of immunotherapy treatments.
 They also serves as clinical educators, helping our patients with guidelines on prescription and natural therapies as well as review of food allergy results.